Zoran Vrkić

-Zoran Vrkić (born 16 August 1987) is a Croatian professional basketball player who plays for Grindavík of the Úrvalsdeild karla.
+Zoran Vrkić (born 16 August 1987) is a Croatian professional basketball player who plays for Haukar of the Úrvalsdeild karla.

 Playing career

 Vrkić helped Manama Club win the Bahrain league in 2020.
 He began the 2020–21 season with Patrioti Levice, averaging 11.3 points, 2.2 rebounds, 1.7 assists and 1.0 steal per game in six games.
 Vrkić signed with Exxon Sport Club on 18 November 2020.

 In 2021, he signed with Alkar of the HT Premijer liga.
 He averaged 9.0 points, 2.8 rebounds, and 2.8 assists per game.

 In December 2021, Vrkić signed with Tindastóll of the Icelandic Úrvalsdeild karla.
 During the season, he averaged 8.7 points and 4.4 rebounds.
 On 24 January 2023, he was released by the club after averaging 7.7 points and 4.1 rebounds.
 Three days later, he signed with rival Úrvalsdeild club Grindavík.
+With Grindavík, he averaged 8.9 stig og 4.5 rebounds per game.

+Vrkić stayed in the Úrvalsdeild the following season, signing with Breiðablik in October 2023.

+In June 2025, Vrkić signed with Haukar.